 PATTY: They’re right?

 You see, you have the Son being born, “Unto us a child is born, unto us a Son is given, and the government shall be upon His shoulders.”
-That is talking about His future kingdom and His name shall be called.
-And I think it is at that point in time when the world will affirm who he is and call him by those titles.
-And that’s why the Jew has such a difficult time with Christ and that’s why you're in I Corinthians 1 with that whole deal about to the Jew the cross is a stumbling block.
-How can one who dies on a cross be the Mighty God, the Everlasting Father, or the Father of eternity?
-The Wonderful Counselor, the Prince of Peace, the ruler of the world, therefore, the cross is a stumbling block to the Jew.
+That is talking about His future kingdom.
+“And His name shall be called,” and I think it’s at that point in time when the world will affirm who He is and call Him by those titles.
+And that’s why the Jew has such a difficult time with Christ and that’s why in 1 Corinthians chapter 1 with that whole deal about, to the Jew, the cross is a stumbling block.
+How can one who dies on a cross be the Mighty God, the Everlasting Father or the Father of Eternity, the Wonderful Counselor, the Prince of Peace, the ruler of the world?
+Therefore the cross is a stumbling block to the Jew.

-PATTY: Can I ask one more question real fast?
-Okay in Isaiah 11:11-12, it says, "And then it will happen on that day that the Lord will again recover the second time with His hand the remnant of His people who will remain from Assyria, etc. and from the islands of the sea and he will life up a standard for the nations and will assemble the banished ones of Israel and will gather the dispersed of Judah from the four corners of the earth.”
-Now my question is will God’s remnant of Jews become believers in Christ before the rapture?
+AUDIENCE: Can I ask one more question real fast?
+Okay, in Isaiah 11, verse 11 and 12, it says, “Then it will happen on that day that the Lord will again recover the second time with His hand the remnant of His people who will remain from Assyria . . . et cetera . . . and from the islands of the sea.
+And He will lift up a standard for the nations and will assemble the banished ones of Israel and will gather the dispersed of Judah from the four corners of the earth.”
+Now my question is, will God’s remnant of Jews become believers in Christ before the rapture?

-JOHN: No. During the time of the tribulation and this is for the establishing of His kingdom.
+JOHN: No, during the time of the tribulation, and this is for the establishing of His kingdom.

-PATTY: And what will occur that will bring the Jews from the four corners of the earth?
+AUDIENCE: And what will occur that will bring the Jews from the four corners of the earth?

-JOHN: Well I think basically during the seven-year tribulation, the rapture happens then the seven-year tribulation Israel is still in unbelief.
-First three and a half years they make a pact with the antichrist, Daniel 9, they got the wrong Messiah.
-In the middle of the seven-year period he violates the pact, desecrates their temple, abominates the sacred place, and then all hell breaks loose and he begins to slaughter the Jews and massacre the Jews and so forth and so on.
-At that particular point I believe the 144 thousand are sealed and protected from a massacre and they become the agents of the message of salvation, Revelation 7:14.
-They preach that message of salvation and then Romans 11 becomes a reality so all Israel shall be saved.
+JOHN: Well, I think basically what happens during the seven-year tribulation, the rapture happens and then you have the seven-year tribulation – Israel is still in unbelief.
+The first three-and-a-half years they make a pact with anti-Christ, Daniel 9.
+They got the wrong Messiah.
+In the middle of the seven-year period, he violates the pact, desecrates their temple, abominates the sacred place.
+And then all hell breaks loose and he begins to slaughter the Jews and massacre the Jews and so forth and so on.
+At that particular point, I believe the 144,000 are sealed and protected from the massacre and then they become the agents of the message of salvation, Revelation 7 and 14.
+They preach that message of salvation and then Romans 11 becomes a reality, so all Israel shall be saved.
 The nation turns to Christ.
 Now there will be some who will not turn to Christ, and it says in – I think it’s Ezekiel talks about the rebels being purged out.
 The nation that remains will turn to Christ, two out of three of them will be murder by the anti-Christ.
 One third will remain alive and they’ll enter into the kingdom period in physical bodies.
 And I believe they will be the ones regathered for the establishing of His kingdom.
 And they’ll come to Jerusalem because the King is there.

-PATTY: Okay, thank you very much.
+AUDIENCE: Okay, thank you very much.

 JOHN: That’s all right.